 Complete an application with the lender of your choice.
-Once you have completed the application and the loan has been approved, we will be notified by the lender to certify your loan.
-Here is a list of lending institutions that have been used by other Radford University students.
+Once the applicaiton is completed and the loan is approved, we will be notified by the lender to certify your loan.
+Here is a list of lending institutions that were used by other Radford University students.

 - How much can I borrow?

-You can borrow up to your financial aid cost of attendance in a Private Student Loan.
-We encourage you to exhaust all Federal Loan programs before applying for a Private Student Loan.
+Students can borrow up to your financial aid cost of attendance in a Private Student Loan.
+We encourage students to exhaust all Federal Loan programs before applying for a Private Student Loan.

 - How many hours must I be enrolled to receive the loan?

-You must be enrolled at least half time to receive most private loan funds, there are some exceptions, but you will need to determine which lenders may process a loan for less than half time enrollment.
+A student must be enrolled at least half time to receive most private loan funds.
+There are some exceptions, but you will need to determine which lenders will process a loan for less than half time enrollment.

 - Do I need to be making Satisfactory Academic Progress to receive a Private Loan?

-There are some lenders that do not require you to be making Satisfactory Academic Progress.
+There are some lenders that do not require a student to be making Satisfactory Academic Progress.
 You will need to review the loan requirements provided by the lender to determine if they allow this exception.

 - When will my loan funds credit my account?

-The financial aid office will credit your student account at the beginning of each semester.
-If you have completed all the loan requirements your loan funds will credit your account for the start of each semester.
+The financial aid office will credit a student's account at the beginning of each semester.
+If a student completed all the loan requirements, the loan funds will credit their account at the start of each semester.

 - When will repayment begin on the loan?

-Repayment varies by the lending institution.
-You will need to review the repayment information for your selected lender.
+Repayment varies by lending institutions.
+A student will need to review the repayment information from their selected lender.